 Ion Clocks

-Conventional Paul trap for ions provide a very good technic to control the atomic motion [6].
-Thanks to the large confinement and trap depth attainable in an ions traps, an ion can be trapped for several days, up to months or even years providing long interrogation times.
+Conventional Paul trap for ions provide a very good technique to control the atomic motion [6].
+Thanks to the large confinement and trap depth attainable in an ion trap, an ion can be trapped for several days, up to months or even years providing long interrogation times.
 Up until a couple of years ago, optical ion clocks have held the record for atomic clock accuracy.
-However due to the strong Coulomb interaction between ions, using simultaneously several ions and interrogate them has proven very challenging which affect greatly the achievable clock stability.
+However due to the strong Coulomb interaction between ions, using simultaneously several ions and interrogating them has proven very challenging which affect greatly the achievable clock stability.